Good news: not everyone needs to complete a SATR.

 - Foreign income including evidence of tax already paid abroad

 - Records of all sales and takings, purchases and expenses

-- Money taken out of business for personal use (if any)
+- Money was taken out of business for personal use (if any)

 It’s perfectly possible to complete a Self-Assessment Tax Return without the help of a qualified accountant or tax advisor, but hiring a professional will ease your workload and offer comfort that the submitted forms are accurate and complete.